NOAA-GFDL/fre-workflows/for-developers.md

 ## Cylc User settings

 The path to the Cylc binary must be added to your `$PATH` environment variable first.
+Without the cylc binary, the initial setup of the workflow server fails.
 This can be done by modifying your PATH in your bash_profile as follows:

 ```
 > cat /home/First.Last/.bash_profile
 # this is essential Cylc configuration below
 export PATH="${PATH}:/home/fms/local/opt/cylc/bin"
 ```

-Without a cylc binary in your `$PATH` variable, the initial setup of the workflow server fails, and we cannot edit the environment with a module load or similar until it is running.

 ## Experiment settings